Abdirisaq-ali-aynab/security-operations-incident-response/README.md

 # 🛡️ Security Operations – AI-Assisted Incident Response

 ## Overview
 This project simulates a real-world security incident affecting a Windows endpoint and demonstrates how a Security Operations team manages the incident lifecycle end to end.
 The focus is on incident triage, investigation, containment, operational decision-making, and post-incident improvement.
-AI-assisted analysis was leveraged to enhance investigation efficiency while maintaining analyst-driven validation and control.
+Model Context Protocol (MCP) was leveraged to enhance investigation efficiency while maintaining analyst-driven validation and control.

 ---